 The use of the services is subject to a limit on the volume, stated in EUR or other fiat currency or virtual currency, the Customer may transact or transfer in a given period (e.g. monthly).
 The maximum limit for transactions (outgoing payments) with a Personal Account is 15,000 EUR per calendar month.
 Transaction limits may vary depending on your payment method, verification steps you have completed, and other factors.
 The Company reserves the right to change applicable limits as it deems necessary.

 In order to grant access to the Standard Account, the Company requests the following information including, but not limited to:

-- name proven with a photocopy of official government ID document or digital ID document, e.g. (1) personal ID card, e-resident card, residence permit card, (2) national passport or (3) driving license that meets requirements of the Identity Documents Act;
+name proved with a photocopy of an official government ID document or digital ID document, e.g. (1) personal ID card, e-resident card, residence permit card, (2) national passport or (3) driving license that meets requirements of the Identity Documents Act;

 Access to the Premium Account could be granted to the following categories of Customers:

 Estonian citizens (without the need to submit any other documents and information as described below);

 EU/EEA nationals or residents whose total sum of outgoing payments exceeds 15,000 EUR per year;